Xmitthie/card-profile/README.md

-# card-profile
+# profile-card
-This is Card Profile
+This is my Card Profile